-Client’s defense was very straightforward.
-No DUI expert witness was needed for this case, if the trial strategy worked.
+The client’s defense was very straightforward.
+No DUI expert witness was needed for this case if the trial strategy worked.
 The portable breath test results obtained at the roadside are not admissible, under Georgia law.
-The case was only accused for Client being over the legal limit of 0.08 grams percent or more.
+The case was only accused of the Client being over the legal limit of 0.08 grams percent or more.

 Due to the erroneous and misleading statements made by the arresting officer about “allowing her to go home” and “not giving her a drunk driving charge” — which were irrefutably shown on video — after the officer spoke the implied consent warning out loud, Mr. Head was able to get the breath test results excluded by the trial judge in the middle of the non-jury trial.

 The pre-trial motion in limine (suppression motion, to not allow the breath test numbers to be admitted into evidence), was successful.
-The judge ruled that an implied consent violation occurred, when the sergeant gave her false hope and the relief of being “let go” if she performed the Breathalyzer tests.
-This violated the Georgia implied consent law.
+The judge ruled that an implied consent violation occurred when the sergeant gave her false hope and the relief of being “let go” if she performed the Breathalyzer tests.
+This violated Georgia’s implied consent law.

 E-mail Mr. Head your case information at email@example.com, for a quick return call from his DUI law firm, to set up an appointment.
 Because a DUI conviction is FOREVER – it never comes off your criminal history – pleading guilty to DUI is a huge mistake, if you have any chance to win.